mishide/Orthopedic_Classification/readme.md

 ========================================================

-<i><font = 30>"Where a patient obtains his or her MRI examination and which radiologist interprets the examination may have a direct impact on radiological diagnosis, subsequent choice of treatment, and clinical outcome." from <u>The Spine</u> journal April 2017</i></font>
+<i>"Where a patient obtains his or her MRI examination and which radiologist interprets the examination may have a direct impact on radiological diagnosis, subsequent choice of treatment, and clinical outcome." from <u>The Spine</u> journal April 2017</i></font>
 <br><br><br>
 Spondylolisthesis is a slipped vertebra.
 The first step in proper diagnosis requires an x-ray determination of "Abnormal" or "Normal".
  <br><br>